aws-samples/eks-cluster-upgrades-workshop/website/docs/01-create-the-environment/01-accessing-ide.md

 ![Access Cloud9 service menu](./assets/menu.png)

-There will be a Cloud9 environment named **eks-workshop** available, click the **Open** button to launch the IDE:
+There will be a Cloud9 environment named **eks-upgrades-workshop** available, click the **Open** button to launch the IDE:

 ![Open the Cloud9 IDE](./assets/environment.png)

 :::tip

-If you do not see the eks-workshop Cloud9 environment this is because it is owned by another IAM user.
-[Click here](/misc/cloud9-access.md) to see how to resolve the issue.
+If you do not see the eks-upgrades-workshop Cloud9 environment this is because it is owned by another IAM user.
+Change the owner on Cloud9 Console.

 :::